IAMSSROBINSON/C/02_storing_variable_values/28_using_global_variables/notes.md

 * A program cannot have more than one variable with the same name unless it is prefixed with the `static` keyword.

-* Local variables can also be declared as `static` denoting as usual that they are only accessbile within the function in which they were declared but they do not dissapear when the functions ends they are stored until the program ends.
+* Local variables can also be declared as `static` denoting as usual that they are only accessible within the function in which they were declared but they do not disappear when the functions ends they are stored until the program ends.